 - 3 Tbsp water very cold

-- In the bowl of a food processor fitted with blade attachment, place flour, salt and sugar.
+- In the bowl of a food processor fitted with the blade attachment, place flour, salt, and sugar.
 Pulse until combined, approx 30 seconds.

 - Need very briefly until mixture comes together.
-Cover in plastic and chill for at least one hour before using.
+Cover in plastic and chill for 30 minutes before rolling out.